HiDaN4/cmpe130_spring18_project/README.md

 2. Run `npm run compile` in `nodejs` directory
 3. Move built Node.js module from `nodejs/build/Release/module.node` to `nodejs/lib/module.node`

+_See below for detailed information for each step and related issues_

+### C++

+The Node.js module requires to be linked against a static library of the project's c++ code.
+In order to create this static library, navigate to the `c++` directory and run `make`.
+This will build the project's static library into its required location: `nodejs/lib/libproject.a`

 ### Node.js

-The Node.js backend interfaces with the C++ code through a module, `interface`.
-The `interface` module contains useful and relevant functions that call functions from the C++ code.
+The Node.js backend interfaces with the C++ code through a module, `GraphManagerModule`.
+The `GraphManagerModule` contains the `GraphManagerInterface` which provides an interface between the Node.js backend and the C++ project code.
 To build this module simply navigate to the `nodejs` directory in your terminal and run the following command:

 `npm run compile`
+The module will be built in the `nodejs/build/Release` directory with the filename: `module.node`.
+This file must be moved to the `nodejs/lib` directory before starting the Node.js server.

-#### Issues
+#### Known Issues

 The package `gyp` requires Python versions: `v2.5.0 <= Python Version < v3.0.0`, so running the previous command may not work if you have multiple versions of python installed, i.e. `python3` and `python2.7`.
 Specify an alternative python version to use that fits the version requirement in the following build command: